Caring Starts with Emphasis on Quality

 Member satisfaction is very important at Care Wisconsin.
 We routinely check with and survey members to make sure their needs are being met.
 This helps us identify ways we can improve and continue to provide the best service to our members.
-We are also creating a Member Advisory Committee, set to begin in July 2018, to gather further member feedback and recommendations about their programs.
+We have a Member Advisory Committee, which gathers member feedback and recommendations about their programs.

 Care Wisconsin participates in many quality initiatives at both the federal and state level to ensure that members are satisfied with their care and as healthy as possible.
 Some of these include the federal Chronic Care Improvement Project to address diabetes management, Honoring Choices Wisconsin to promote advance care planning, and internal systems to track and follow up with member incidents.

 An external review organization, Metastar, conducts an Annual Quality Review (AQR) of our Family Care, Partnership, and Medicaid SSI programs.
 We constantly strive to improve the quality of our programs, care, and services, to meet and exceed expectations.
 Here are some comments from our last AQR report:

 - Care Wisconsin strongly values staff development and provides a variety of training and other professional growth opportunities for staff at all levels.